MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 ## I’ve heard a new release is going to be available soon, for Azure Information Protection—when will it be released?

 The technical documentation does not contain information about upcoming releases.
-For this type of information and for release announcements, check the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services) and get the latest updates from [Dan Plastina @TheRMSGuy](https://twitter.com/TheRMSGuy) on Twitter.
+For this type of information and for release announcements, check the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection,azure-rights-management-services) and get the latest updates from [Microsoft Mobility@MSFTMobility ](https://twitter.com/MSFTMobility) on Twitter.
 If it’s an Office release that you’re interested in, be sure to also check the [Office blog](https://blogs.office.com/).

 ## Where can I find supporting information for Azure Information Protection—such as legal, compliance, and SLAs?